miketaylr/miketaylr.com-blog/_posts/2015-03-17-window-dot-request.md

 date:   2015-03-17
 ---

-If you've defined your own global `window.Request` object and have users running Firefox 39 and Chrome 42 (and Opera and soon others), you're gonna have a bad time.
+If you've defined your own global `window.Request` object and have users running Firefox 39 and Chrome 42 (and Opera and soon others), you're gonna have a bad time (because they ship with the [Fetch API][fetch] which defines its own `Request` class, obvs.).

 [Webcompat issue #793][bug] details how dailymotion.com breaks (thankfully the videos of awesome Japanese public toilets still work, but all the sidebar content is missing) because they define their own `Request` object.